jdcabreza/jdcabreza/README.md

 # About Me
 Hello!
 I'm Nathan!
-I'm...
-- Currently a 4th year CS undergrad student
-- Currently learning about GANs and physically-based rendering

-I'm looking to get some proper projects on here when I have time off from school, so for now this place will be mostly empty.
-Sorry about that.
-D:
+I'm currently working as a software engineer, but in my free time I like to dabble in GANs and rendering. :)

-I can be reached via Twitter or email. :)
+I can be reached via Twitter or email.

 <!---
 jdcabreza/jdcabreza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.